openlayers/openlayers/README.md

 See our [GitHub sponsors page](https://github.com/sponsors/openlayers) or [Open Collective](https://opencollective.com/openlayers/contribute/sponsors-214/checkout) if you too are interested in becoming a regular sponsor.

-## Building ES6
+## ES Modules

-The `ol` package contains a `src/` folder with the sources, authored in ES6.
+The `ol` package contains a `src/` folder with the sources, authored as [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 To use these untranspiled sources, either import modules from `ol/src` instead of `ol`, or configure your bundler with an alias pointing to `ol/src` for the `ol` package.

 ## IntelliSense (VS Code) support

-The untranspiled sources in the `src/` are JSDoc type annotated.
+The untranspiled sources in the `src/` folder are JSDoc type annotated.
 For applications authored in JavaScript, VS Code can get type definitions from these sources with a properly configured `jsconfig.json` in the project root:

 <details><summary>jsconfig.json</summary>